derekmisler/interviews/list-virtualization/README.md

 1. Add a search box to the list.

 ### Parameters

 - Each list item has a known height (30px)
 - `<SafelyRenderChildren/>` limits the maximum list items to 2,500
 - The amount of items you render at one time is completely up to you, and should be tuned for a balance of performance and usibility (we want no visual evidence of loading when mousewheel scrolling, and minimal evidence of loading when scrolling large distances at one time)
-- There is an optional included `useScrollPosition` hook that you can use to quickly get the current scroll position.
+- There is an optional library, `@uidotdev/usehooks`, that contains [an Intersection Observer hook](https://usehooks.com/useintersectionobserver) that might be useful!